desihub/fastspecfit/doc/fuji.rst

 Overview
 --------

-This page describes the ``Fuji`` value-added catalog, which will be publicly released as part of the `DESI Early Data Release (DESI/EDR)`_ in late-2023.
+This page describes the ``Fuji`` value-added catalog which was publicly released as part of the `DESI Early Data Release (DESI/EDR)`_ in December 2023.

 Please refer to the :ref:`acknowledgments` section for the conditions for using this VAC.